sourcegraph/about/handbook/engineering/engineering-management.md

 The trial period can be canceled by the manager in training or the sponsoring manager at any time if it is not working out.

-### Promotion to Engineering Manager
+### Becoming an Engineering Manager

 Suppose the trial period for the manager in training was determined to be successful, and they would like to commit to the role change.
-In that case, the sponsoring manager will submit a [promotion request](#promotion-requests) as per our standard process.
+In that case, the sponsoring manager will submit a request for a formal role change using the [role change request template](https://docs.google.com/document/d/1nkRE5wxyYVIn8rVS2rOFDEZSlgs07eVJEfxxEu5hjuk/edit).
+Following approval from the relevant decision-makers (Director, VP), the role change request is forwarded to the relevant teammates in PeopleOps (refer to [People Ops Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)) for confirmation.
+Once confirmed by PeopleOps the change can be communicated to the teammate and the company.